arrow-left

 • Does not aim to be everything for everyone but instead aims to provide an out-of-the-box feature set that benefits the Next.js community.

-their official documentation
+• their official documentationarrow-up-right

 configured as a Next.js TypeScript application